C-Loftus/QuickPiperAudiobook/README.md

 Piper does not support progress output.
 Long audiobooks may take a long time to generate since all computation is being done locally.

 This repo has only been tested on Linux.

+## Support

+Thank you for considering supporting this project.

+I accept donations on Github or Paypal.
+If you would like to sponsor this project or reach out to me regarding collaboration opportunities, you can reach out to me via [email](mailto:github@colton.place).